Beliavsky/Fortran-related-books/README.md

-### Fortran-related Books

-Below is a list of books with Fortran code, other than Fortran textbooks, organized by their Library of Congress Classification (LCC), with links to publishers’ sites and code repositories where available.
-If you have a book suggestion or if the code of a book is available but not linked here, please create an issue.
+This is a list of books with Fortran code, other than Fortran textbooks, organized by their Library of Congress Classification (LCC), with links to publishers’ sites and code repositories where available.
+If you have a book suggestion or if the code of a book is available but not linked here, please [create an issue](https://github.com/Beliavsky/Fortran-related-books/issues).
 The books are listed by author [here](https://github.com/Beliavsky/Fortran-related-books/blob/main/author.md).

 - [QA - Mathematics](#qa---mathematics)
 - [QC - Physics](#qc---physics)